themindfuldev/personal-site/src/content/works/articles.md

 ---
 title: "Articles"
-description: "I published more than a dozen articles in renowned websites and magazines such as InfoQ, Free Code Camp, Dev.to, DZone, Avenue Code Snippets, AirPair, DevMedia and Java Magazine."
+description: "I published more than a dozen articles in renowned websites and magazines such as InfoQ, Free Code Camp, Dev, DZone, Avenue Code Snippets, AirPair, DevMedia and Java Magazine."
 pubDate: "Jan 1 2024"
 heroImage: "/articles.webp"
 badge: ""
 tags: ["articles"]
 ---

-I published dozens of articles in renowned websites and magazines such as InfoQ, Free Code Camp, Dev.to, DZone, Avenue Code Snippets, AirPair, DevMedia and Java Magazine.
+I published dozens of articles in renowned websites and magazines such as InfoQ, Free Code Camp, Dev, DZone, Avenue Code Snippets, AirPair, DevMedia and Java Magazine.
 Here's a collection of my articles:

   - [Pragmatic rules of web accessibility that will stick to your mind (en, 2018)](#pragmatic-rules-of-web-accessibility-that-will-stick-to-your-mind-en-2018)
   - [A brief review of Scoping and Hoisting in JavaScript (en, 2018)](#a-brief-review-of-scoping-and-hoisting-in-javascript-en-2018)